 This proposal utilizes a production function based on the work of Daubar et al., (2013), where new, small martian craters were observed forming between sets of Context Camera (CTX) observations.
 This production function reflects more closely the current impact size frequency distribution and impactor flux to the NPLD timescale due to the shorter baseline when compared with the Gyr long baselines used in the Hartmann (2005) production function.
 This adjustment to the Hartmann (2005) production function directly the small craters (<300m-diameter) of the NPLD.

-The crater statistical technique will follow what is described in Crater Working Group (1979) including the construction of differential size-frequency distribution (SFD) plots for comparison with isochron lines derived from both of the production functions.
+The crater statistical technique will follow what is described in Crater Working Group (1979) including the construction of differential size-frequency distribution (SFD) plots for comparison with isochron lines derived from both the Hartmann and Daubar production functions.
 One variation of the method described in Crater Working Group (1979) being utilized in the crater statistics phase of the project is using error calculations based specifically on calculations from small number statistics (Gehrels, 1986).
 While there is an implicit uncertainty with all crater counting, using these error bars rather that the typical sqrt(N) allows for a better reflection of the small number of diameter data points being utilized.

-High Resolution Imaging Science Experiment (HiRISE) images were collected for all the potential cratering sites larger than ~30m identified in Banks et al. (2010) that was used as a jumping off point for this catalog (Figure 1).
+High Resolution Imaging Science Experiment (HiRISE) images were collected for all the potential cratering sites larger than ~30m identified in Banks et al. (2010) (Figure 1).

-The revised catalog of craters will be made available when the paper is published.
 The differential SFD showing the isochrons based on Daubar et al. (2013) and Hartmann (2005) is shown in Figure 2.
 The Hartmann (2005) production function leads to the conclusion that the NPLD surface is an equilibrium population of craters (craters are removed at the same rate that they are produced) with a maximum age of ~10Kry as the data (in red) cuts across multiple isochrons, also the conclusion of Banks et al. (2010).
 The Daubar et al. (2013) based isochrons, however, have almost the same slope as the data, indicating that the NPLD is actually a production surface, reflecting the same population of craters as would be expected on a surface that records all the impacts during its period of geologic exposure.
 The data also matches the ~1Kyr isochron, revising down the age of the surface by an order of magnitude.

 We are comparing the same values when applying isochrones based on production functions that both rely on craters that formed in predominantly rocky rather than icy targets to craters in mostly icy targets, and scaling argument need to be used to determine what effect this has on the results.
-This work has been completed to the current state of the Pi-group scaling (dimensionless numbers for crater parameters like volume and diameter) and crater strength evaluation field by using the values and diameter scaling parameters described in Holsapple (1993).The resultant values, while dependent on the yield strength of the material, are all positive and greater than one for realistic yield strengths of ice, indicating that transferring a rocky crater production function to an icy target will consistently produce an overestimate of the absolute age, especially at small diameters.
-A paper is currently in preparation that describes this work.
+This work has been completed to the current state of the Pi-group scaling (dimensionless numbers for crater parameters like volume and diameter) and crater strength evaluation field by using the values and diameter scaling parameters described in Holsapple (1993).The resultant values, while dependent on the yield strength of the material, are all positive and greater than one for realistic yield strengths of ice, indicating that transferring a rocky crater production function to an icy target will consistently produce an overestimate of the absolute age, especially at small diameters